Protecting Puerto Rico’s Captive AnimalsPosted on April 9, 2018

 USDA inspection reports reveal a zoo on the verge of catastrophe.
 Animals are dying due to untrained staff, poor sanitation, and enclosures that fail to meet even the most basic needs of the animals.
 The zoo is severely understaffed, and the few employees are not properly trained to care for the zoo’s diverse animal population.
-In June 2017, five lion cubs died due to employee error.
-Four cubs were crushed to death after an employee failed to follow protocol and separate the cubs from their mother.
-A fifth cub asphyxiated due to improper feeding.
+In 2017, newborn tiger cubs were moved by zoo employees without notifying the attending veterinarian.
+The cubs later died, possibly due to rejection of the cubs by their mother.

 Medical problems plague many of the animals.
 A tiger suffering from multiple ailments died last year after the zoo failed to provide adequate veterinary care for over two years.
 Many of the animals’ enclosures are deficient, particularly in the extreme temperatures of Puerto Rico.
 For example, only one of the bear enclosures has access to a pool of water, leaving the other bear unable to cool himself off.
 In the summer, temperatures regularly soar into the 90’s and above, and the animals need to be able to escape the heat.